 Among the parts inside the crank sensor, we have the ‘wheel’ and ‘pin’.
 Both the pin and a toothed wheel measure the magnetic pulses collected by the crankshaft sensor.
 It’s from this data that it can inform the sensor on the rotational speed or positioning of the crankshaft.
 After a while, the pins and wheels will eventually wear out and fail.

-When the wheel and pin set is compromised, the measuring of the magnetic pulse pattern could no longer be done.
+When the wheel and pin set are compromised, the measuring of the magnetic pulse pattern can no longer be done.
 Or, it might be disrupted to a point where wrong measurements are collected.
 When this happens, the wheel and pin will send an incorrect analysis of the crankshaft’s rotational speed.
 This could either confuse the ECU, or it might damage the crank sensor altogether.

 5. Snapped Timing Belt Or Chain